MAHIDUL SHEIKH v. STATE OF HARYANA,(2022-1)205 PLR 351, 2022 PLRonline 6253

 The Court of appeal may release a convict on his own bond without sureties.
 Surely, it cannot be that an under-trial is worse off than a convict or that the power of the court to release increases when the guilt is established.
 It is not the court's status but the applicant's guilt status that is germane.
 That a guilty man may claim judicial liberation pro tempore without sureties while an under-trial cannot is a reductio ad absurdem.

-judicial precedents ON S. 445 CrPC:
+JUDICIAL PRECEDENTS ON S. 445 CrPC:

 27. In Rajballam Singh v.
 Emperor, 8 AIR 1943 Patna 375, Patna High Court observed:-